-- Emory operates a 1mW combined heat and power (co-generation) system in its steam plant.
+- A 1mW combined heat and power system operates in Emory’s steam plant.
+This system recovers mechanical heat produced by Emory’s natural gas generators.

 Emory’s 2025 Vision goal is to reduce energy use per square foot by 50% in University buildings and 25% in Healthcare buildings.
 This graph shows progress toward the University goal in buildings on the Druid Hills and Oxford campuses.